fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 - Well Done!

 ### Use the Cisco 7200 appliance on our topology
-From now on, the Cisco 7200 router should appears in the available devices inside the hosts section on the left bar
+From now on, the Cisco 7200 router should appear in the available devices inside the hosts' section on the left bar
-- Drag and drop Cisco 7200 device into GNS3 hierarchy
+- Drag and drop the Cisco 7200 device into the GNS3 hierarchy
-- Double click on the imported router
+- Double-click on the imported router
   - Go to the Slots tab
   - Replace C7200-IO-FE into dropdown with **C7200-IO-2FE**
 - Link **FastEthernet0/0** interface of the Cisco 7200 Router with the **virbr0** interface of the Cloud (InternetAccess) appliance imported before
 - Configure the router using a configuration file (router appliance must be stopped)

-   - Download Cisco 7200 configuration from course website and open it
+   - Download the Cisco 7200 configuration from the course website and open it
       - *Be careful:* File name must be c7200_startup-config.cfg
    - Copy its content
    - Right-click on the router imported in GNS3